lexibank/tlopo/out/vol3/chapter10.md

-The gloss of PNCV &ast;buliva is clearly Ficus scabra (a species found only in central and souther Vanuatu, New Caledonia, Fiji and w1estem Polynesia; [Walter & Sam 2002](../references.md#source-WalterandSam2002): 166), but the denotation of PEOc &ast;bulipa remains unclear.
+The gloss of PNCV _&ast;buliva_ is clearly Ficus scabra (a species found only in central and souther Vanuatu, New Caledonia, Fiji and western Polynesia; [Walter & Sam 2002](../references.md#source-WalterandSam2002): 166), but the denotation of PEOc &ast;bulipa remains unclear.

 <a id="p-310"></a>